Sunday, April 30, 2017

 Below, you can tell how much acreage is used for the power plant (almost half the area)... for an outdated polluting system (of profit).
 Where are Tesla's inventions to save us?

 The islands around Queens were commandeered as prisons, jails or asylums.
 When burial grounds were finally made illegal, for health reasons, churches and corporations gobbled up tracts of land to make cemeteries in Queens, to sell back to people.
-When Gilded-Age railroad robber-barons desired profits from customers who were "stuck on an island", they carelessly crisscrossed the congested area with sooty machinery... then abandoned it.
+When railroad robber-barons of the Gilded Age desired profits from customers who were "stuck on an island", they carelessly crisscrossed the congested area with sooty machinery... then abandoned it.
 Their stingy mentality still permeates NYC train travel.
 That's why the MTA-owned LIRR still uses outdated coaches from the 1960s (while charging pricey modern-day fares).

 Or why subway stations still aren't air conditioned (nor do they have fans to circulate air).